Siphalor/nbt-crafting-wiki/docs/nbt-capabilities/ingredients.md

 # Ingredients

+!!!warning
+	As of Nbt Crafting v3, the features described here are gated behind the [`nbtcrafting3:data` recipe type](../recipe-types/data).
+	This means that you have to use this recipe type for all recipes that use the features described here.

 ## Basic Usage

 The `data` property of each ingredient splits into a `require` and a `deny` section.

-Like the [results](../../results), these are JSON objects representing the NBT tag of the item.
-As always the json data is passed through the [JSON Preprocessor](../../../utilities#json-preprocessor).
+Like the [results](../results), these are JSON objects representing the NBT tag of the item.
+As always the json data is passed through the [JSON Preprocessor](../../json-preprocessor).

 All properties with their values referenced in `require` **must** be present with the exact values on the item.